nc-ai-frontend/radix-ui/README.md

     },
     {
       trigger: 'Is it unstyled?',
-      content:
-        "Yes.
-It's unstyled by default, giving you freedom over the look and feel.",
+      content: 'Yes.
+Its unstyled by default, giving you freedom over the look and feel.',
-      value: '"item-2',
+      value: 'item-2',
     },
   ]}
 />